Sustainability & the Environment

 Academics Underway at Eden Hall Campus

-Fall 2010 marked the inaugural class of the School of Sustainability and the Environment, with 30 students seeking a Master of Arts in Food Studies degree at both the Shadyside and Eden Hall campuses.
+Fall 2010 marked the inaugural class of the Falk School of Sustainability & Environment, with 30 students seeking a Master of Arts in Food Studies degree at both the Shadyside and Eden Hall campuses.

 "There is tremendous pent-up demand for sustainability education," explains Dr. Hassenzahl.
 "Over the next ten years, SSE will offer bachelor's through doctoral degrees, beginning with master's programs, as well as professional certification in topics ranging from health care, energy and urban forestry to national security, aquaponics and education."